 And during all this planning and goal-setting, I made a random acquaintance on the bus.
 He was a familiar face I would see on my morning and evening commute.
 It seemed so minor and insignificant at the time, but we said hi to each other.

 Work was starting to get into busy season, but I was so ready to take it on.
-This was the month I started noticing that my skinniest of skinny jeans were starting to get a little looser.
+This was the month I started noticing that my skinniest of skinny jeans were getting a little looser.
 The quinoa salads and cycling were working!

-And during my morning and evening commute, I started to see my bus acquaintance more often.
+And during my morning and evening commute, I started seeing my bus acquaintance more often.
 We’d talk, we’d joke around and we gradually became friends.
 I also happened to think he was cute.

-At work, good feedback from clients resonated back to me, and I was approached to work on different projects by management.
-As busy as my job was, it felt nice that my hard work was paying off and being recognized in an industry I was still new in, and loved.
+At work, good feedback from clients resonated back to management, and I was approached to work on different projects.
+It felt nice that my hard work was paying off and being recognized in an industry I was still new in, and loved.

-With the Holiday season approaching, my work hosted a glamorous Christmas party at the end of this month and .
+With the Holiday season approaching, my work hosted a glamorous Christmas party at the end of this month.
 I asked my bus acquaintance if he wanted to be my date, and he said yes.
 He’s fun to be around.
-He makes me laugh and I feel comfortable being myself around him.
+He makes me laugh and I feel safe and comfortable being myself around him.
 He’s also an incredible kisser.

 This was the busiest month at work and with the Holidays coming up.
-But in between the craziness, memorable moments between family, friends and colleagues who easily became friends filled my time and heart with gratefulness.
+But in between the craziness, memorable moments between family, friends and colleagues filled my time and heart with gratefulness.

-My best friend who I traveled to Turkey with got engaged and she was in town for the Holidays.
+My best friend who I traveled to Turkey earlier this year got engaged and she was in town for the Holidays.
 She asked me to be her Maid of Honour.
 I was ecstatic.

 As the end of 2014 approached, I stopped to take it all in.
 I remembered how I felt exactly a year ago and compared it to how I felt now.
 The contrast amazed me.
 I felt like a completely different person.
 I truly had a new heart and a new mind.